makusan8/kubernetes/README.md

 Edit sudoers file, so we don't have to enter password everytime we run it :

 ```
+# from your terminal
 sudo visudo
 ...

+# add NOPASSWD: in sudoers
 %sudo ALL=(ALL) NOPASSWD:ALL
 ```